 While Prof. Baker sees research as a crucial component of sociology and an important link to teaching, her interest has always been in teaching.
 She enjoys teaching and mentoring undergraduate students and introducing them to sociological thinking.

 Mullen, Ann L., and Jayne Baker.
-"Participation without Parity in American Higher Education: Gender, Fields of Study, and Institutional Selectvity."
+2015.
+"Participation without Parity in American Higher Education: Gender, Fields of Study, and Institutional Selectivity."
 NASPA Journal About Women in Higher Education 8(2):172-188.
-Forthcoming.
-Please remove the forthcoming.
-Please also correct the typo in “Selectivity” in the article title.

 Baker, Jayne.
 2016.
 “Single Gender Education: Reinforcing and Challenging Gender Difference.”
-Education & Society: Canadian Perspectives.
-Oxford University Press.
-Forthcoming.Please remove the forthcoming.
+Education & Society: Canadian Perspectives, edited by Wolfgang Lehmann.
+Don Mills, ON: Oxford University Press.

 Baker, Jayne.
 2014.
 "No Ivies, Oxbridge, or Grandes Écoles: Constructing Distinctions in University Choice."
 British Journal of Sociology of Education 35(6):914-932.